NerdLang/nerd/README.md

 nectar file.js
 ```

+The output file name will be automatically choosen regarding the target.
+You can specify another output with `-o something.out`

 You can select a target for compilation with `--target [THE TARGET]`

 The `--single` argument launch the compilation of the file in argument.
-If you need to `require('')` file in your current folder, you need to remove `--single`.
+If you need to `require('')` file in your current folder, you need to remove `--single` to switch to porject mode.

 NectarJS can run directly your application after compilation if you specify `--run`.
 The program will be executed only if the `--target` match your system.

+For more informations about compilation output, use `--verbose`

+For help, use `--help`

 # Project management